 Make a payment

-You can make a payment at any time, with any form of payment that's available to you.
+You can make a payment at any time, with any payment method that's available to you.
 To make one, follow these steps:

 - Click the Make a payment button.

-You'll then be asked to provide information about your form of payment, if it isn't in your account already.
+You'll then be asked to provide information about your payment method, if it isn't in your account already.

 Read on to see how your payments work with your payment setting, whether it's manual or automatic.